Last updated on December 14, 2021

-- Facilities should no-touch disposal receptacles positioned close to dialysis chairs and nursing stations.
+- Facilities should position no-touch disposal receptacles close to dialysis chairs and nursing stations.

 - Disposable gowns should be discarded in a dedicated container after use.

 - CDC’s Interim Environmental Cleaning and Disinfection Recommendations for U.S. Community Facilities with Suspected/Confirmed Coronavirus Disease 2019 states “Employers must comply with OSHA’s standards on Bloodborne Pathogens (29 CFR 1910.1030), including proper disposal of regulated waste, and PPE (29 CFR 1910.132).”

 - If no symptomatic passengers were identified during or immediately after the flight, follow routine operating procedures for cleaning aircraft, managing solid waste, and wearing PPE.